 On the other hand, in programming, you should have substantial skills and experience in creating algorithms, modeling a problem, project management, data processing, mathematics, statistics, and many more.
 It can be quite hard for you to master all these things at once.

 But when you master these things, then you become a perfect programmer.
 You should also have the proper knowledge of database software.
 Likewise, SQL helps you a lot to perform database queries with most programming languages.

 Code is quite flexible because if you commit any coding error, you can take your time to fix the error.
 Even if you are trying something new, you can also take the trial and failure methodology with coding.
 Lots of new coders in the world always do trial and failure when they start their coding careers.

 On the other hand, programming is not flexible enough.
 There is little to no margin of error in programming.
 There should be a systematic approach in programming and the need to pay attention to every detail to minimize errors.

 On the other hand, programming has a huge impact on software development.
-It offers the ready to use the application to the programmers.
-Programming is not a one time job it remains with the software until the software becomes absolute.
+It offers a ready-to-use application to programmers.
+Programming is not a one-time job it remains with the software until the software becomes absolute.
 It also involves planning for the maintenance of the software.